Executive Summary

 India's electric vehicle market is transitioning from a subsidy-dependent ecosystem into a structurally self-sustaining growth model driven by cost economics, scale efficiencies, and ecosystem maturity.
 The market is estimated at US$8.5 billion in 2024 and is projected to reach US$45.0 billion by 2030, reflecting a compound annual growth rate of approximately 32.0 percent.

 The market exhibits a structurally asymmetric adoption curve, with two-wheelers and three-wheelers accounting for over 80 percent of total volumes, while passenger vehicles contribute disproportionately to value due to higher ticket sizes.
 This divergence underscores a dual-speed market, where mass segments drive scale and premium segments drive profitability.
+Reflecting this, EVs now account for roughly two-thirds of total automobile sales by volume but under three percent by value, underscoring the current concentration of adoption in lower-ticket segments and the significant headroom remaining in passenger and commercial vehicles.

 Market Overview